arn-c0de/InteractiveChecklists/SECURITY.md

 # 🛡️ Security Policy

-ChecklistInteractive takes security seriously.
+InteractiveChecklists takes security seriously.
 We appreciate responsible disclosure and your help in keeping our users safe.

 ---